In this post, we look at the differences I have noticed between the cruise lines Costa and MSC.

 Water on Costa Cruises

 It is always really important to stay hydrated when cruising so this isn’t something to cut back on.
-There is water available all of the time in the buffet (when the buffet is open).
+There is water available all of the time in the buffet – if the buffet is open.

 3 – Smoking

-The smoking area may be a special bar dedicated to smoking or a section of the casino/a bar.
+The smoking area may be a special bar dedicated to smoking or a section of the casino or a bar.

 Smoking on MSC

-They also have some bars/lounges where you can smoke but as far as I can remember they don’t have an entire lounge/bar dedicated to smoking.
-The same rules go to vaping.
+They also have some bars/lounges where you can smoke but as far as I can remember they don’t have an entire lounge or bar dedicated to smoking.
+The same rules apply to vaping.